davidneedsmorecoffee/python-and-api-for-weather-and-vacation-destination-analysis/README.md

 # Application of Python + API for weather analysis and vacation destination selection

+- See the **output** and **figures** folder for the results of the analysis
+- See the **code** folder for the code to perform the following analysis

 ## Part I - Weather analysis

-- Create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+- Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-- Used Python library [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api)
+- Used Python library [simple Python library](https://pypi.python.org/pypi/citipy) and the [OpenWeatherMap API](https://openweathermap.org/api)

 - Created a series of scatter plots to examine the following relationships and provided interpretation of each.